Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups

-In the special case $\Lambda$ is a spherical Dynkin diagram of type $A_n$ or $B_n$, we can reformulate the labeled 4 wheel condition in several different ways, then the proposition can be deduced from \cite[Lemma 4.1]{charney2004deligne}, \cite{haettel2021lattices} and an unpublished work of Crisp and McCammond as explained in \cite{haettel2021lattices}.
+In the special case $\Lambda$ is a spherical Dynkin diagram of type $A_n$ or $B_n$, we can reformulate the labeled 4-cycle condition in several different ways, then the proposition can be deduced from \cite[Lemma 4.1]{charney2004deligne}, \cite{haettel2021lattices} and an unpublished work of Crisp and McCammond as explained in \cite{haettel2021lattices}.
 The previous proofs on type $A_n$ or $B_n$ are already highly non-trivial, and rely crucially on the combinatorics of curves on surfaces.
-It leaves open the natural question whether there exists a more algebraic treatment which also handles other types of spherical Artin groups.

-Our method is quite different -- it relies on a connection between the labeled 4-wheel condition and the study of parabolic closure in \cite{cumplido2019parabolic}.
-Our method treats type $D_n$, and the exceptional cases.
-We also give a more general algebraic criterion for labeled 4-wheel condition in Corollary~\ref{cor:algebraic}.
+Our method is different -- it relies on a connection between the labeled 4-cycle condition and the study of parabolic closure in \cite{cumplido2019parabolic}.
+We also give a more general algebraic criterion for labeled 4-cycle condition in Corollary~\ref{cor:algebraic}.

 The second method, leading to Theorem~\ref{thm:single cycle} and Corollary~\ref{thm:main4}, comes from on the compatibility of the labeled 4-cycle condition and some link conditions leading to metrics with convex geodesic bicombing and/or weakly modular condition on cores that dominate an $\widetilde A_n$-type diagram.
 This relies on work of Haettel \cite{haettel2022injective}, and Haettel and the author \cite{haettel2022lattices}.